 The best German Easter sweets brands

 Perhaps they will also find some unique and delicious German Easter chocolates hidden among the yellow Forsythia bushes and crocus leaves.
 They could find nougat-filled egg shells from Gut Springenheide (yes, real egg shells, carefully cleaned and refilled with delicious hazelnut chocolate), Schaumküsse (marshmallow kisses) from Halloren, Feodora tin eggs filled with Napolitains (small flat chocolates), Feodora Katzenzungen chocolates, Niederegger marzipan eggs, or high-quality, single-source origin chocolates from Hachez (Bremen) or Rausch (Berlin).
-Many of these products are available at World Market stoees, German specialty food shops and The Taste of Germany.com
+Many of these products are available at World Market stores, German specialty food shops and The Taste of Germany.com.

 The Easter bunny, first mentioned in German writing in the 1500s, is a symbol of the fertile spring.
 In the early 1800s, the first edible Easter bunnies, made of pastry and sugar, came to the market in Germany.
 The tradition was brought to American shores by German settlers arriving in Pennsylvania in the 18th century.
 Today, German children still believe that if they are good, the Osterhase, will lay a nest of colored eggs and hide them throughout the home.

 The Easter egg, a symbol of new life, also has European roots.
 The practice of decorating boiled eggs began in Europe, where Easter eggs have long been painted with bright colors reminiscent of burgeoning spring flowers.
 Today the tradition of giving Easter eggs and other Easter gifts transcends religious, ethnic and cultural affiliations.
 Painting, hiding and finding hand-colored Easter eggs and (along with some German chocolate bunnies and candies) will bring smiles to children of all ages.